lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 a third commit *Added nutella tip*, by `LaurentGatto`, in addition to the previous ones by `lgatto`.
-Note in the title above that these changes have been recorded in `LaurentGatto/pancakes`, a fork of `lgatto/pancakes`, and do not exist in `lgatto/pancakes`.
+Note in the title above that these changes have been recorded in `LaurentGatto/pancakes`, a fork of `lgatto/pancakes`, and do not exist in `lgatto/pancakes` at this time.

 ![GitHub help](/images/20-github-intro-commits-2.png)

-User `LaurentGatto`, is they wish so, can now contribute their changes back to the original repository by sending a **Pull request** from the identically named tab.
+User `LaurentGatto`, is he wishes so, can now contribute his changes back to the original repository by sending a **Pull request** from the identically named tab.

 ![GitHub help](/images/21-github-intro-pr-tab.png)

-In the *Pull requests* tab, I can see that there's currently no existing pull request (often shorted as PR) and a new one can be started by clicking the green `New pull request` button.
+There's currently no existing pull request (often shorted as PR) under the *Pull requests* tab, and a new one can be started by clicking the green `New pull request` button.

 ![GitHub help](/images/22-github-intro-new-pr.png)

-`LaurentGatto` can now see the differences between the original and forked repositories (i.e. a single commit by user `LaurentGatto` - the actual difference between the file(s) could be seen scrolling down) and can initiate the pull request by clicking the green `New pull request` button.
+`LaurentGatto` can now see the differences between the original and the forked repositories (i.e. a single commit by user `LaurentGatto` - the actual difference between the file(s) could be seen scrolling down) and can initiate the pull request by clicking the green `Create pull request` button.

 ![GitHub help](/images/23-github-intro-create-pr-1.png)

 It can be useful to provide addition comments, or a general description for a PR, before actually sending it back to the original repository.
+Once the `Create pull request` button is pressed and the PR is sent, the page udpates to the destination repository, i.e. `lgatto/pancakes` in this example.

 ![GitHub help](/images/24-github-intro-create-pr-2.png)

-We see that there's no conflict between the current state of `lgatto/pancakes` and the PR from `LaurentGatto`.
+Back in the initial `lgatto/pancakes` repository, we see that there's no conflict between the current state of `lgatto/pancakes` and the PR from `LaurentGatto`.
 There could be a conflict if multiple changes affected the same line.

 ![GitHub help](/images/25-github-intro-pr-received.png)

-The next screen-shot shows the `lgatto/pancake` repository, where the PR from `LaurentGatto` has now appeared.
+The next screen-shot shows the `lgatto/pancake` repository as seen by `lgatto`, where the PR from `LaurentGatto` has now appeared and can be merged.

 ![GitHub help](/images/26-github-intro-merge-pr.png)

 Below, the merge is confirmed with a small message.
-This mechanism however also allows to explicitly review pull requests and ask for specific or additional before merging.
+This mechanism however also allows to explicitly review pull requests and ask for specific changes before accepting to merge.

 ![GitHub help](/images/27-github-intro-confirm-pr.png)